Site insights

 This feature is available on Premium and Ultimate site plans.

 Insights give you information on the content you've published and how it performs.
-It's split up between three sections — traffic, search and feedback.
+It's split up between different sections — Traffic, Pages & feedback, Search, Ask AI, Links, and OpenAPI.

 GitBook tracks page views to help you understand the popularity and reach of your content.
 Each time a user visits a page on your docs site, it is counted as a page view.